 \section{Introduction}

-Autonomous driving as a rapidly growing field has attracted increasing attention over the last decade.
-According to a recent report by Intel, the deployment of autonomous cars will reduce approximately 250 million hours of on-road travel and save about 585,000 lives between the years 2035 and 2045 just in the USA \cite{lanctot2017accelerating}.
-While these advantages encourage the use of autonomous vehicles, there is also a major societal concern about the safety of this technology.
-This concern mainly emits from the recent accidents \cite{stanton2019models, yurtsever2020survey,board2020collision} with the involvement of autonomous or semi-autonomous cars, mainly due to improper ``autonomous'' functions.
-This issue is a major drawback, impeding self-operating vehicles to be acceptable by road users and society at a broader level.
-As artificial intelligence techniques power autonomous vehicles' real-time decisions and actions, a malfunction of the vehicle’s intelligent system is considered the main focus of analysis in such mishaps.
-Hence, both road users and regulators require that the AI systems of autonomous vehicles should be ``explainable,'' meaning that real-time decisions of such cars, especially in critical scenarios, should be intelligible in addition to being robust and safe.
-In this case, explainability needs not only to provide transparency on an individual failure, but also more broadly in the process of public transportation regulatory compliance \cite{compliance2020,dentons2021}.
-Urging the right of an explanation, several regulators have established safety and compliance standards for current and next-generation intelligent transportation systems.
-We are developing a general framework that can make autonomous vehicle manufacturers and involved users more safety and regulatory compliant and help autonomous vehicles be more publicly trustable and acceptable.
-In addition, we provide a prioritization of relevant AI approaches that can help achieve such a framework.\\
+Autonomous driving is a rapidly growing field that has attracted increasing attention over the last decade.
+According to a recent report by Intel, the deployment of autonomous cars will reduce on-road travel by approximately 250 million hours and save about 585,000 lives per year between the years 2035 and 2045, just in the USA \citep{lanctot2017accelerating}.
+While these advantages certainly encourage the use of autonomous vehicles, there is also major public concern about the safety of this technology.
+This concern arises mainly from reports of recent accidents \citep{stanton2019models, yurtsever2020survey, board2020collision} with the involvement of autonomous or semi-autonomous cars, primarily attributed to improper use of semi-autonomous functions.
+This issue is a major drawback, impeding self-operating vehicles from being acceptable by road users and society at a wider level.
+As artificial intelligence techniques power autonomous vehicles' real-time decisions and actions, a malfunction of the vehicle’s intelligent control system is considered the main focus of analysis in such mishaps.
+Hence, both road users and regulators require that the AI systems of autonomous vehicles should be ``explainable,'' meaning that real-time decisions of such cars, particularly in critical traffic scenarios, should be intelligible in addition to being robust and safe.
+In this case